Summary: Gossips sour Ben’s mood when he returns from a business trip; and he only wants to hear an explanation direct from the guilty party.

-“You said Gertrude started in on you after you left Paul’s and you were there twice.
-Why were you at the clinic?”
+Replaying his wife’s confession, “You said Gertrude started in on you after you left Paul’s and you were there twice.
+Why were you at the clinic the first time?”

 “Oh, mon amour…” Looking Ben in the eye, “When I said I’m late, I meant that Paul confirmed my suspicions, I’m with child.”

 Eyes and mouth gaping open, “You’re….?
 You’re sure?”

 Resting his hand over where their child lay nestled in its mother’s womb, “Yes, my love.
 But please, just don’t let this one have your temper.”